RodrigoFigueroaM/CodeCampUnity3D/README.md

 	//Called when player object touches a trigger collider void OnTriggerEnter(Collider other) {
-		if (other.gameObject.CompareTag ("Pick Up")) {	//We test if the tag is the same as the string value "Pick Up" other.gameObject.setActive (false);	//If true then we will deactive the game object }
+		if (other.gameObject.CompareTag ("Pick Up")) {	//We test if the tag is the same as the string value "Pick Up" other.gameObject.SetActive (false);	//If true then we will deactive the game object }
 	}
 }